HudaKouli/Pneumothorax-Detection-in-Chest-X-rays/README.md

 - `precision`
 - ` recall`
 - `F1-score`
 - ` ROC-AUC`

-5.enhacments has two enhacments to optimize the model performance which are:
+5. enhacments has two enhacments to optimize the model performance which are:
 - `Implement a custom loss function that combines binary cross-entropy with focal loss to address class imbalance.`
 - `Implement gradient accumulation to simulate larger batch sizes and study its impact on model performance.`

- 6.Visualization scripts for training,training_with_plateau,training_with_enhancments algorithms.
+ 6. Visualization scripts for training,training_with_plateau,training_with_enhancments algorithms.
-##Execution
+## Execution
 1. download the required packages by running the requirements file pip install -r requirements.txt
 2. Run data_processing.py file that calls the required functions to train all the algorithms and records the resutls in excel files,